 GENERAL RESEARCH INTERESTS

-Solid-state NMR spectroscopy, oxygen-17 and oxygen-18 isotopic labeling, mechanochemistry, biomaterials, nanomaterials, molecular materials, quadrupolar nuclei, structure and reactivity of interfaces, in-situ techniques for ball-milling, combined experimental-computational approaches in NMR, isotope effects.
+Solid-state NMR spectroscopy, oxygen-17 and oxygen-18 isotopic labeling, mechanochemistry, functional biomaterials and (nano)materials, structure and reactivity of interfaces, operando techniques for ball-milling, combined experimental-computational approaches in NMR, quadrupolar nuclei, isotope effects.

 - The implementation of new 17O and 18O isotopic labeling protocols using mechanochemistry

 - The study of oxygen bonding environments at interfaces

 - The implementation of new operando methods for elucidating reaction mechanisms in ball-milling

 More details on these studies can be found below and in the associated publications.